 Miss Katie was happy with a big bowl after dinner.
 When we visited Victoria, British Columbia, a number of years ago, we both fell hard for a vanilla ice cream that tasted like marshmallows.
 Mind you, I’m not a huge fan of marshmallows, but this ice cream was memorable.

 In this household, ice cream toppings are de rigueur.
-Last week it was homemade caramel sauce, and this week I paired this creamy marshmallow concoction with a rich and silky fudge sauce.
+Last week it was homemade caramel sauce, and before that, Cheesecake Ice Cream with fresh Strawberry Sauce.
+This week I paired this creamy marshmallow concoction with a rich and silky fudge sauce.